iowacop/iowacop.github.io/about.md

 layout: default
 ---

-The Copyleft Collective (formerly known as the IOWA Collective) are a group of interdisciplinary artists from the Elam School of Fine Arts, Auckland, New Zealand.
+The Copyleft Collective (formerly known as the IOWA Collective) are a group of interdisciplinary artists based Auckland, New Zealand.

 We focus our practice on site-specific art, demonstrated through various mediums and disciplines.